linkerd/website/linkerd.io/content/blog/announcing-linkerd-2-3.md

 * Since the control plane also runs on the data plane, communication between control plane components is secured in the same way.

-All of the above happens without requiring any configuration by you, the user, and is enabled by default.
-This means that as of the 2.3 release, Linkerd now gives you encrypted, authenticated communication between all your meshed services, with no effort on your part.
-That's not 100% of the way to zero trust, but it's a major step in that direction.
+All of this is enabled by default and requires no configuration.
+This means that as of the 2.3 release, Linkerd now gives you encrypted, authenticated communication between all your meshed services with no effort on your part.
+That may not be all you need for zero trust networking in Kubernetes, but it's a significant start.

-This release is a major step forward in Linkerd's security roadmap, but it's far from the last.
-In an upcoming blog post, Oliver Gould will be detailing the design tradeoffs in this approach, as well as covering Linkerd's upcoming roadmap around certificate chaining, TLS enforcement, moving beyond service accounts, and authorization in the mesh.
-We'll also be discussing these topics, and all the other fun features in 2.3, in our [upcoming  Linkerd Online Community Meeting](https://www.meetup.com/Linkerd-Online-Community-Meetup/events/260356731/) on Wednesday, April 24, 2019 at 10am PT.
+This release represents a major step forward in Linkerd's security roadmap.
+In an upcoming blog post, Linkerd creator Oliver Gould will be detailing the design tradeoffs in this approach, as well as covering Linkerd's upcoming roadmap around certificate chaining, TLS enforcement, identity beyond service accounts, and authorization.
+We'll also be discussing these topics (and all the other fun features in 2.3) in our [upcoming Linkerd Online Community Meeting](https://www.meetup.com/Linkerd-Online-Community-Meetup/events/260356731/) on Wednesday, April 24, 2019 at 10am PT.